 ACT Test Dates 2022

-The 2022 ACT test dates and registration deadlines have not yet been confirmed by ACT, Inc. These are our own projections and are subject to change.
+The test dates, registration deadlines, and score release dates for 2022 have been confirmed by ACT, Inc. through July 2022.
+All ACT testing dates after July 2022 are our own projections and are subject to change.
 The score release dates are based on estimates of past score releases.

 |Test Date||Normal Deadline||Late Deadline||Online Score Release*|